malakbz/GymRat/README.md

 <img src="https://imgur.com/aA99cD3.png"  height="80%" width="80%" alt="landing page"/>

 <h2>Description</h2>
-GymRat is third year project , it is an ecommerce  mobile and web application that helps facilitates the shopping experience for Activewear by developing a user-friendly online platform that provides easy navigation for the customers and fosters a culture of trust and reliability.
+GymRat is an ecommerce  mobile and web application that helps facilitates the shopping experience for Activewear by developing a user-friendly online platform that provides easy navigation for the customers and fosters a culture of trust and reliability.

 <h2>Languages and Utilities Used</h2>
 - <b>React Js </b>